-Diagnosis and Treatment of Movement System Impairment (MSI): Advanced Application to the Upper Quarter
+Diagnosis and Treatment of Movement System Impairment (MSI): Advanced Concepts and Application: The Upper Quarter

 Two-day course featuring Suzy L. Cornbleet PT, DPT, Associate Professor of Physical Therapy and Orthopedic Surgery, Washington University School of Medicine

 Suzy L. Cornbleet, PT, DPT, will provide a review and update of the concepts and principles of the Movement System Impairment (MSI) theory and its relationship to musculoskeletal pain syndromes.
 This course is designed to improve the clinician’s skills in the performance of the examination procedures and the recognition of signs and symptoms of upper quarter movement system impairment syndromes.
 The course will emphasize the selection and performance of corrective exercises based on the results of the examination.
 Discussion will also include description of the diagnoses of shoulder girdle and cervical spine movement impairment syndromes, as well as the relationship to the thoracic spine.

 A lab will be offered to provide supervised performance of the examination and development of a corrective exercise program.